FeministComicNetwork/website/opportunities.md

 ## May 2017

-- [Chubby Anthologies ](https://chubby-anthology.tumblr.com/) "Spring into Roller Derby" | Deadline for Comic Stories is May 25, 2017
+- [Chubby Anthologies ](https://chubby-anthology.tumblr.com/) "Spring into Roller Derby", Deadline for Comic Stories is May 25, 2017

 ## April 2017